Microchip-MPLAB-Harmony/gfx_apps_pic32mz_da/apps/legato_quickstart/firmware/legato_qs_mzda_intddr_sk_meb2_tm4301b.X/readme.md

 The Project Graph diagram shows the Harmony components that are included in this application.
 Lines between components are drawn to satisfy components that depend on a capability that another component provides.

-Adding the **PIC32MZ DA Internal DDR Starter Kit + MEB-II BSP** and **Legato Graphics w/ PDA TM4301b Display** Graphics Template component into the project graph will automatically add the components needed for a graphics project and resolve their dependencies.
+Adding the **PIC32MZ DA Internal DDR Starter Kit BSP** and **Legato Graphics w/ PDA TM4301b Display** Graphics Template component into the project graph will automatically add the components needed for a graphics project and resolve their dependencies.
 It will also configure the pins needed to drive the external peripherals like the display and the touch controller.

 Building the Application
 ------------------------